DawitWAsfaw/Groundwater-ML-Estimates/README_DESCRIPTION.txt

 #### Preprocessing datasets
-6. Subset groundwater withdrawal from geodabase into yearly data and calculate withdrawals dividing irrigation water use by the reported area in acres feet create a csv groundwater withdrawal file for all the observation data from 2008 - 2020 ( create csv files for individual years)
+6. Subset groundwater withdrawal from geodabase into yearly data and calculate withdrawals dividing irrigation water use by the reported area in acres feet create a csv non zero groundwater withdrawal file for all the observation data from 2008 - 2020 ( create csv files for individual years)
-Note: convert from ft to mm and replace outlies with the mean + 2*the standardd eviation and remove zero withdrawal values

 7. Using the unique withdrawal well id, create a shapefile with the lat-long to use for extraction of predictor feature raster value at well location